 Lemon Essential Oil

-Caution when using lemon essential oil – You should not use this oil immediately before going out in the sun as the sun’s rays react with all citrus oils causing discoloration and irritation.
+Caution when using lemon essential oil – You should not use this oil just before going out in the sun as the sun’s rays react with all citrus oils causing discoloration and irritation.

 Ylang-Ylang Essential Oil